troclaux/notes/aws.md

   - helps AWS be compliant **for** the cloud
   - helps customers be compliant **in** the cloud
 - while AWS infrastructure is compliant, customers must configure their services and applications properly to remain compliant
-- provides certifications, attestations, and assessments to show compliance with global standards
+- achieves certifications and passes assessments to demonstrate compliance with global standards, such as:
-- aws complies with global compliance standards like:
   - ISO 27001
   - SOC 1, SOC 2, SOC 3
   - PCI DSS (for payment data)